 2. This notice relates to information ('personal data') held about identifiable living individuals by, or on behalf of, each church.
-The processing of personal data is governed by data protection law.
-From 25 May 2018 the main source of that law throughout the European Union will be the General Data Protection Regulation.
+The processing of personal data is governed by data protection law, as set out in the EU General Data Protection Regulation published on 25 May 2018.
 This notice is given in order to comply with that law.
 The expression 'sensitive personal data' covers information some people may be particularly keen to keep confidential, regarding (for instance) their religious beliefs, physical or mental health, sexual orientation or activity.
 Allegations of, or convictions for, criminal offences constitute a separate category of data to which special rules apply.